icemiliang/vot/README.md

 $ make [-j4]
 ```

-Also, check Makefile, config.mk to change paths to requied libraries, e.g. Eigen.
+Check Makefile and config.mk to change paths if necessary.

+We provide two versions of Vot -- Vot and Votx.
+Vot uses Newton's method with convex hulls and is for the 3-D Euclidean space.
+Votx uses gradient descent and is for n-D Euclidean space.
+If you want to get a 3D Voronoi diagram, use Vot.
+Otherwise, use Votx.

-A command-line program is built from vot.cpp in demo/
+Two command-line program 'vot' and 'votx' are built from vot.cpp and votx.cpp in /demo/

-A minimum command for running vot:
+A minimum command for running vot (votx):
 ```
-$ ./vot -e data/empirical.vot -d data/dirac.vot
+$ ./vot -e /data/empirical.vot -d /data/dirac.vot
+$ ./votx -e /data/empirical.votx -d /data/dirac.votx
 ```

 ## Dependences
-Boost 1.58, Eigen 3
+Boost 1.58, Eigen 3 (included in include/Eigen 3.3.5)

-The code has been tested on Ubuntu 16.04 with g++ 5.5.0
+The code has been tested on Ubuntu 16.04 with g++ 5.5.0 and macOS 10.13.6 with g++ 4.2.1 (Apple's LLVM 10.0.0).

 Boost is mainly for I/O and is not necessary for using Vot.
 You can skip it if you want to use Vot as a library.

-Eigen 3.3.5 is provided in include/

 ## Options
 ```